zayabarrini/Algorithms/Documentation/MDs/ML-Psychoanalysis-Semioptics.md

 Appendices
 A Proofs by Induction
 B Solving Recurrences
-Algorithms for Mobile Ad Hoc NetworksAlgorithms and Protocols for Wireless and Mobile Ad Hoc Networks Azzedine Boukerche, Daniel Câmara, Antonio AFLoureiro, and Carlos MSFigueiredo
+# Algorithms for Mobile Ad Hoc Networks
+Algorithms and Protocols for Wireless and Mobile Ad Hoc Networks Azzedine Boukerche, Daniel Câmara, Antonio AFLoureiro, and Carlos MSFigueiredo
 Establishing a Communication Infrastructure in Ad Hoc Networks